FAQ Friday: How can I make my ankles more comfortable when I invert?

 One of our favorite things about what we get to do everyday at Teeter is talk to our customers!
 You all have lots of great questions and we try to address some of the most common ones on our Frequently Asked Questions (FAQ) page.
 Every Friday, we’ll focus on one FAQ in more detail.
-We encourage you to email us or post a comment with additional questions and we’ll send you an answer you may even see your question pop up on a future blog post!
+We encourage you to post a comment with additional questions and we’ll send you an answer you may even see your question pop up on a future blog post!

 How can I make my ankles more comfortable when I invert?

 As you move from horizontal to inverted, you give your ankles a break while still experiencing the benefits of inversion.
 Finally, if you are still having ankle problems while you invert and you’ve tried all of these suggestions, it may be time to think about upgrading your equipment.
-While most people find these tips can help reduce ankle pain, other people opt to purchase the Adapter Kit and use Gravity Boots with their inversion table.
+While most people find these tips can help reduce ankle pain, other people opt to purchase the Conversion Bar and use Gravity Boots with their inversion table.
 This is especially helpful if you enjoy full inversion for periods longer than five minutes.
 If you are currently shopping for an inversion table and are worried about your ankles, you should consider the EP-550 Sport, which comes with the Gravity Boots.
 You should also consider the DEX II, a great multifunctional exercise device provides many of the benefits that inversion tables do, but you invert supported by your waist, instead of from your ankles.